Hi, I’m Reinder. I help people play with code.

 Even though entrepreneurship is in my DNA, it took me a while to figure out that solving someone else’s problem is worth money.

 A classmate gave me $10 to build a website for him, an assignment that he had gotten but couldn’t complete.
-I should have asked twice that, but correctly assessing the pain a problem causes isn’t something I learned until much later.
+I should have asked twice that, but value-based pricing isn’t something I learned until much later.

 I turned 18, got a copy of Paul Arden’s “It’s Not How Good You Are, It’s How Good You Want To Be”, and figured out what ambitions I had in life.
 I wanted to make an impact on the world by solving problems for people.

 Then came the iPhone, the App Store, and I traded the mobile web for mobile apps in 2009.
 Demand was high, so I dove in as a freelancer for hire.

 That’s how I became a software developer.